ICARION-Project/ICARION/docs/ARCHITECTURE.md

 **GPU Features (current state):**
 - Integration: `GPUIntegrationStrategy` uses `GPUIntegrationHelper` to run RK4/RK45/Boris batches when one domain + grid-backed E-field is active; otherwise it falls back to the CPU strategy transparently
-- Collisions: `GPUCollisionHandler` wraps EHSS/HSS CPU models, advertises `supports_batch()`, and `SimulationEngine::perform_collisions()` groups ions per domain before invoking the GPU helper with automatic CPU fallback
+- Collisions: `GPUCollisionHandler` wraps EHSS/HSS CPU models, advertises `supports_batch()`, and `SimulationEngine::perform_collisions()` groups ions per domain before invoking the GPU helper with automatic CPU fallback.
+Multi-gas mixtures are supported (up to 8 components per domain; additional entries are truncated with a warning)
 - Space charge: P³M helper exposed through `SpaceChargeGPUModel`; enabled when `physics.enable_space_charge_gpu=true` and `ICARION_USE_GPU` is defined (falls back to Grid/Direct otherwise)
 - Boundary checks: Helper exists for absorption/cylindrical only, not wired into the loop
 - Automatic CPU fallback on errors or below-threshold counts